lachhebo/corona-tracker/README.md

 You can choose the country for which the data is displayed.

-A huge thanks to the people who made this API freely available :
+A huge thanks to the people who made this API freely available:
 - https://github.com/NovelCOVID/API/

+Panel icon is from [Material Design Icons](https://materialdesignicons.com/) ([license](https://github.com/google/material-design-icons/blob/master/LICENSE)).

 Please stay at home, save lives.